hphelion/documentation/cli.nova.install.md

 ##Fedora Installation## {#Fedora}

 Fedora has both Python 2.6.6 and Python-Setuptools 0.1.10 installed by default.
-To install the Python NovaClient software on your Fedora system, follow these steps while logged in as root:
+To install the Python NovaClient software on your Fedora system, follow these steps while logged in as the root user:

 1. Install any available updates: